tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-beginning-stages-of-a-dr-plan-for-sql-se.md

 ---
 I’ve found that many companies find out what true Disaster Recovery is only in the presence of a true disaster.
 Obviously this is not a very optimal time to start thinking about what could have done to keep the money flowing through the veins of the company.

 In the near future I will be writing a series based around DR. The series will be mostly geared towards your SQL Server instances and some tricks and tips to make recovery quicker for you.
-I&#8217;ll also be touching on some important factors that are not commonly part of planning.
+I'll also be touching on some important factors that are not commonly part of planning.
 Some of those are

   * DBA object recovery.
 Includes the objects you use to do your job
   * The decision to failover